You just sat down with a nice cup of coffee and then it happened: coffee everywhere, including on your laptop.

 2. Remove the Battery (If Possible)

-Don’t remove the battery if doing so would actually allow more liquid to penetrate further into the laptop.
+Additionally, don’t remove the battery if doing so would actually allow more liquid to penetrate further into the laptop.
 This isn’t a concern in most cases, but it’s worth mentioning since laptops vary widely (as do spill scenarios).

 Also, if the battery itself is wet when you remove it, dry it off carefully and set it aside (somewhere dry).